 Advertisers want people to see and click their ads.
-The key factors are ad targeting, ad size, ad format, etc.
+They care about targeting effectiveness, ad viewability, ad size, etc.

-People don’t mind ads that are not disrupting, not annoying and somehow relevant.
+People don’t mind ads that are not disrupting, polished, and relevant.

 The design solution has 3 components:

-To get views: design ad placements that can maximize views while not being disrupting.
+To increase views, design ad placement so to maximize viewability while not being disrupting.

-To get clicks: need ad content quality control by filtering out unpolished ads.
+To increase clicks, create ad content quality control by filtering out unpolished ads.

-To get more clicks: improve ad relevance by learning people’s watching history and browsing history.
+To increase clicks, improve ad relevance by learning people’s viewing and browsing history.

-To amplify ad exposure, I started with finding out the screens on Samsung smart TVs that are most visited by people.
+To amplify ad exposure, I started with understanding with screens on Samsung smart TVs that are most visited by people.
 By looking at the

-usage data, I quickly locked down the following screens: TV home screen, App Store home screen, For You (home screen of a program
+usage data, I found these 3 screens are getting the most traffic: TV home screen, App Store home screen, For You (home screen of a program

 discovery service).
-It is well known that the content above the fold (rather than under the fold) would have much more chance to be
+Since the content above the fold (rather than under the fold) would have much more chance to be

-Over the next month, I created nearly 40 ad placements design for TV home screens, App Store home screens and For You.
+Over the next month, I created nearly 40 ad placements design for the TV home screen, App Store home screen and the For You screen.
 These designs

 covered TV model years from 2015 to 2019 and various ad placements in the following ways: